 Serums: 2-4 Weeks

 Once you’re done cleansing, the next step in your skin care routine should be serum.
 Serum is super-thin, so it easily absorbs into your skin to target skin concerns like wrinkles and dark spots.
 While powerful, serums often take a couple of weeks to a month to really have any noticeable effects.
 Once you hit the 2-4 week mark, expect skin that looks more even, firmer, and smoother, depending on the serum you’re using.
-For a great starter serum, check out the SLMD Skincare Hyaluronic Acid Serum!
+A great starter serum is SLMD Skincare’s Hyaluronic Acid Serum!

 Moisturizer: Immediately, Then Full Results After 2-8 Weeks

-Moisturizer is the cornerstone of any skin care routine, and a good moisturizer will immediately hydrate your skin for a healthy, radiant appearance.
+Moisturizer is the cornerstone of any skin care routine, and a good moisturizer (like SLMD Skincare’s Facial Moisturizer will immediately hydrate your skin for a healthy, radiant appearance.
 However, you won’t experience the full effects of your moisturizer for up to two months after you start using it.
 It’s also good to know that moisturizer delivers the best results when you apply it twice a day, every day.
 Consistency is key!

 Eye Cream: 6-8 Weeks